nuprl/MultiPL-T/README.md

    https://huggingface.co/datasets/nuprl/stack-dedup-python-testgen-starcoder-filter-v2

    We recommend *not* attempting to rebuild this dataset.
-We estimate this required 2,000 hours on H100 / A100 GPUs.
+We estimate this required 2,000 hours on H100 / A100 GPUs and a significant amount of CPU time as well.

-2. The MultiPL-T fine-tuning datasets for the five programming languages:
+3. The MultiPL-T fine-tuning datasets for the five programming languages:

    https://huggingface.co/datasets/nuprl/MultiPL-T

    We recommend *not* attempting to rebuild this dataset.
-We estimate that translating each language takes approximately 1,400 hours on an A100 GPU.
+We estimate that translating each language takes approximately 1,400 hours on an A100 GPU and a significant amount of CPU time to validate translations.

-3. Fine-tuned off-the-shelf LLMs for each low-resource language.
+5. Fine-tuned off-the-shelf LLMs for each low-resource language.
 The resources needed to fine-tune an LLM vary significantly based on the LLM size.
    The MultiPL-T dataset is small enough that one can fine-tune StarCoderBase-1B in a few hours on an A100.
 However, the larger models require several days